-Kanji dictionaries usually have a list of the radicals on their inside covers, ordered by increasing stroke count, together with the page number of the radical's heading.
-Under each radical, the kanji are ordered by increasing number of strokes.
+Kanji dictionaries usually have a list of the radicals on their inside covers, ordered by increasing stroke count, which gives the page number of the radical's heading.
+Under the radical's heading, the kanji are ordered by increasing number of strokes.
 The usual order of the radicals is shown in What are the names of the kanji radicals?
 See also How is a kanji dictionary used?

 The sci.lang.japan FAQ also offers a lookup system via radicals.

 Copyright © 1994-2022 Ben Bullock